 Article 23.

 Voted, pursuant to G.L. c.
-44B, to appropriate and transfer the sum of $27,350 from the Community Preservation Fund - Unreserved Fund Balance for the restoration of one of three masonry silos at Quonquont Farm, including but not limited to the replacement of the roof and repair/ restoration of the masonry tiles, with such funding to be subject to a twenty (20) year grant agreement that requires the funds to be repaid to the Community Preservation Fund unless compliance with the U.S. Secretary of the Interior's Standards for the Treatment of Historical Properties with Guidelines for Preserving, Rehabilitating, Restoring and Reconstructing Historic Buildings (36 CFR 67) is maintained, or take any other action relative thereto.
+44B, to appropriate and transfer the sum of $27,350 from the Community Preservation Fund - Unreserved Fund Balance for the restoration of one of three masonry silos at Quonquont Farm, including but not limited to the replacement of the roof and repair/ restoration of the masonry tiles, with such funding to be subject to a twenty (20) year grant agreement that requires the funds to be repaid to the Community Preservation Fund unless compliance with the U.S. Secretary of the Interior's Standards for the Treatment of Historical Properties with Guidelines for Preserving, Rehabilitating, Restoring and Reconstructing Historic Buildings (36 CFR 67) is maintained.

 Some residents raised concerns regarding usage of CPA funds on a private residents’ Some residents expressed support given the nature of the request.